xbeat/Machine-Learning/README.md

 Understanding Regression and Outliers

 Regression models are powerful tools for predicting numerical values, but they often struggle with outliers.
 Outliers are data points that significantly differ from other observations, potentially skewing the model's performance.
 Let's explore this concept with a simple linear regression example.

+## Building a LangGraph Agent with Graph Memory

+LangGraph Agent Architecture Overview

+A LangGraph Agent combines natural language processing with graph neural networks to create an intelligent system capable of maintaining contextual memory through graph structures.
+The core architecture consists of an encoder, graph memory module, and decoder working in concert.

 ## Importance of Testing in Software Development